Explanations, Fairness, and Appropriate Reliance in Human-AI Decision-Making: Analysis and results

 We first present results on the effects of explanations on accuracy as well as overriding behavior.
 Then, we examine how reliance behavior translates to distributive fairness.
 Finally, we assess the role of fairness perceptions.
+For all statistical comparisons, we conduct nonparametric tests because we cannot confirm the prerequisites (normal distribution and equal variance) of their parametric counterparts.
+Specifically, we conduct Kruskal-Wallis omnibus tests~\citep{kruskal1952use} whenever applicable, and two-tailed Mann-Whitney U tests~\citep{mann1947test} for pairwise comparisons.
+We report p-values for omnibus tests and pairwise comparison tests between the baseline and each condition with explanations (\textit{task-relevant} and \textit{gendered}), respectively, in the corresponding figures.

-\subsection{Effects of explanations on accuracy and overriding behavior}
+\subsection{Effects of Explanations on Accuracy and Overriding Behavior}

 \paragraph{Effects on accuracy} First, we examine how accuracy may be different between the baseline and the conditions with explanations, \emph{task-relevant} and \emph{gendered}.
 Mean accuracies\footnote{We use $M$ as a shorthand for \emph{mean}, and $SD$ for \emph{standard deviation}.
-We also use the subscripts ${base}$, ${rel}$, and ${gen}$ to refer to the baseline, task-relevant, and gendered conditions, respectively.} per condition are $M_{base}=59.49\%$ ($SD_{base}=13.11$), $M_{rel}=56.94\%$ ($SD_{rel}=13.86$), and $M_{gen}=57.96$ ($SD_{gen}=14.30$), as shown in Figure~\ref{fig:task_performance_by_condition}.\footnote{In figures we provide standard errors as error bars, where we compute the measure of interest (e.g., accuracy) for each individual participant in a given condition, then compute the standard deviation across all participants in that condition, and divide the result by the square root of the number of participants in that condition.} Recall that participants were incentivized through bonus payments to accurately predict occupations.
+We also use the subscripts ${base}$, ${rel}$, and ${gen}$ to refer to the baseline, task-relevant, and gendered conditions, respectively.} per condition are $M_{base}=59.49\%$ ($SD_{base}=13.11$), $M_{rel}=56.94\%$ ($SD_{rel}=13.86$), and $M_{gen}=57.96\%$ ($SD_{gen}=14.30$), as shown in \Cref{fig:task_performance_by_condition}.\footnote{In figures we provide standard errors as error bars, where we compute the measure of interest (e.g., accuracy) for each individual participant in a given condition, then compute the standard deviation across all participants in that condition, and divide the result by the square root of the number of participants in that condition.} The Kruskal-Wallis omnibus test further suggests that there are no significant differences between the three means ($p=0.260$).
+Recall that participants were incentivized through bonus payments to accurately predict occupations.
 This suggests that \textbf{explanations did not aid AI-assisted decision-making when measured in terms of accuracy.}